ese5160/PLANT_SURVIVAL_SYSTEM/README.md

 #### Definitions and Abbreviations
 - **Web Interface**: Platform for user interaction and control
 - **Wi-Fi**: Wireless communication protocol
-- **GPS**: Global Positioning System
+- **MQTT**: Publish-subscribe based messaging protocol for communication

 #### Functional Requirements

 - **SRS 01**: Sensor data was collected every 1 minute with ±1% sampling accuracy.

-- **SRS 02**: Wi-Fi transmitted real-time soil moisture, temperature, humidity, and light data to the cloud.
+- **SRS 02**: Wi-Fi transmitted real-time soil moisture, temperature, humidity, status, NPK and light data to the cloud.

 - **SRS 03**: NPK levels were measured every minute.
 Alerts were generated if nutrient levels dropped below thresholds.

-- **SRS 04**: The water pump activated below 30% soil moisture and turned off above 60%.
-GPS-based rain forecasts suppressed unnecessary watering.
+- **SRS 04**: The water pump activated below 400 soil moisture capacitive value and turned off when moisture reaches the set value.

-- **SRS 05**: The PIR motion sensor activated a buzzer and puppet deterrent for 5 seconds upon motion.
+- **SRS 05**: The PIR motion sensor activated a buzzer, fan and puppet deterrent for 5 seconds upon motion.
 It was overrideable by button.

-- **SRS 06**: GPS coordinates were logged for each plant and used to fetch forecast data.
+- **SRS 06**: Over the Air firmware update on button click for the GUI

 - **SRS 07**: Notifications were sent via email to alert users about critical conditions like temperature extremes or low nutrients.